 - Consistently present reasons why you should speak to them

 - Make you feel guilty for the discomfort it’s causing everyone else

 This doesn’t mean you should adjust your boundary out of guilt or a need to please.
 I did this for many years (continuing the bad cycle with this toxic family member).
-My life and happiness really started to change when I found the courage to lovingly say no. To understand the perspective of my family members but also remember that we need to do what’s best for us and our loved ones around us (even if they don’t always agree).
+My life and happiness started to change when I found the courage to say no lovingly.
+To understand the perspective of my family members but also remember that we need to do what’s best for us and our loved ones around us (even if they don’t always agree).

-For example, dinners with this person attending was no longer on the table for me (pun intended!).
-I decided that big events like weddings and what not were fine, but smaller events like family dinners and some birthdays was too much.
-So I made a conscious decision not to attend them when this family member was there.
+For example, dinners with this person attending were no longer on the table for me (pun intended!).
+I decided that significant events like weddings and whatnot were fine, but smaller events like family dinners and some birthdays were too much.
+So I decided not to attend them when this family member was there.

 I was always respectful when explaining to whoever was hosting why I couldn’t attend and sincerely showed my appreciation for the invitation.
-But I also honestly explained that this was my personal limit.
-I also made sure to hold no grudge for other peoples decisions.
-When other family members mentioned them or invited them I stayed diplomatic but always kept my boundary.
+But I also honestly explained that this was my limit.
+I also made sure to hold no grudge for other people’s decisions.
+When other family members mentioned or invited them, I stayed diplomatic but kept my boundaries.